-Having a great keynote speaker can make or break an event.
-The quality of the speech they deliver shapes audience impressions and may determine how memorable the event is.
-However, though event speakers add a great deal of value, their services also come at a cost.
+Having a great motivator can make or break an event.
+The quality of the content they provide shapes the auditorium members’ impressions and may determine how memorable the event is.
+However, even though those who partake in speaking add a great deal of value, their services also come at a cost.

-If you are considering hiring a keynote speaker, you will want to know what to anticipate in terms of expenses.
-Details that influence the price tag on a keynote speaker include everything from the type of event, duration, and location, to speaker experience and prestige.
+If you are considering hiring a motivator, you will want to know what to anticipate in terms of speaking engagements.
+Details that influence the price tag on a motivator include everything from the type of event, duration, location, experience and prestige.

-This article will explain the items that factor into the cost of a keynote speaker like travel costs, accommodations, a well-produced presentation, and sometimes live streaming.
-Read on to find out the answer to ‘how much does a guest speaker cost’ and learn to navigate possible hidden fees when event planning.
+This article will explain the items that factor into the cost of speakers like travel costs, accommodations, a well-produced presentation, event organizers fee and sometimes live streaming.
+Read on to find out the answer to ‘how much does a guest speaker cost’ and learn to navigate possible hidden speaking fees when event planning.

-- Piques the interest of attendees and captivates an audience
+- Piques the interest of attendees and captivates the auditorium members

 - Provides information about relevant ideas and concepts